johnbillion/clonk/README.md

 A macOS menu bar app that displays the current time and shows a delicious calendar popup when clicked.

+Clonk is a small side project and mostly built using an AI-assisted development agent.
+I hope it will eventually be mature and feature rich, but no need to take it too seriously just yet.

 ![](assets/screenshot.png)

 ## Installing